 If you’re doing strict keto, be sure to buy a block of cheese and grate it yourself rather than buying pre-shredded cheese also.
-The pre-shredded cheese is often tossed with a starch to prevent it from sticking together.
+The pre-shredded cheese is often tossed with starch to prevent it from sticking together.

-Other than those substitutions, just make sure you’re dipping with a low carb option (i.e. cucumber slices, celery sticks, homemade cheese crackers, etc.).
+Other than those substitutions, just make sure you’re dipping with a low-carb option (i.e. cucumber slices, celery sticks, homemade cheese crackers, etc.).

 Can You Make Shrimp and Bacon Dip Ahead of Time

 Yep!
 You can easily make this the night before and just put it in the fridge, uncooked.
 The next day, remove the cover and bake as normal.
-You might need to add an additional 5 minutes or so onto your cooking time, but just keep an eye on it.
+You might need to add an additional 5 minutes or so to your cooking time, but just keep an eye on it.
 It’s done once it’s heated through and the cheese on top is golden brown and melted.